Gum disease and the oral microbiome

 The oral microbiome consists of various microbial groups that inhabit different areas of mouth, including the teeth, tongue, cheeks, gingiva (gums), palates and tonsils.
 This complex microbial community provides important support for our digestion, nutrient absorption, immune system development, and maintaining oral health.
 Signs of an unhealthy oral microbiome include bad breath, mouth ulcers, plaque on your teeth and gum disease.

 What's your diet missing?
-Create your free Diet Profile
+Create your free Diet Profile.

 What do gums say about your health?

 Our gums can reveal important clues about our overall health.
 Healthy gums are firm, pink and have a tight seal around the teeth.
-If you notice symptoms such as redness, swelling, tenderness, bleeding or receding gums, it may be a sign of gum disease or gingivitis.
+If you notice signs such as redness, swelling, tenderness, bleeding or receding gums, it may be a sign of gum disease or gingivitis.
 Gum health is not only essential for a beautiful smile but also for your overall wellbeing.
 Poor gum health may indicate nutrient deficiencies, and an easy way of finding out if your diet is lacking key nutrients is by completing your free online Diet Profile - it only takes 3 minutes.

 Gingivitis